West Liberty Foods: History

 Production under ITGC ownership began in January 1997.
 The company faced financial difficulty because the turkey market was oversupplied and prices hit historic lows.
 While financial projections assumed a price of US$1.92 per pound for turkey, prices averaged $1.46 per pound in 1997.
 During this time, four of the growers left ITGC.
 Turkey prices eventually rebounded, and the company was bolstered by sales to Sara Lee near the end of 1998.

 Since the rebound, West Liberty Foods’ sales have grown steadily.
-In 2000, the company acquired a second plant in Sigourney, IA, from Pinnacle Foods to meet rising orders.
+In 2000, the company acquired a second plant in Sigourney, Iowa, from Pinnacle Foods to meet rising orders.
 The facility was sold in 2012.
-The company grew again in April 2003 when it opened a processing plant in Mount Pleasant, IA, which was later expanded in 2004.
-Company leadership changed in 2004 as Ed Garrett was named president and COO when Rutledge resigned to take a position with another growers' organization.
-In 2006, the company entered into a marketing alliance agreement with Midvale, Utah, based Norbest Foods.
+The company grew again in April 2003, when it opened a processing plant in Mount Pleasant, Iowa, which was later expanded in 2004.
+Company leadership changed in 2004, as Ed Garrett was named president and COO when Rutledge resigned to take a position with another growers' organization.
+In 2006, the company entered into a marketing alliance agreement with Midvale, Utah-based Norbest Foods.

-On April 9, 2020 three workers were infected with COVID-19 at the company's plant in West Liberty, Iowa resulting in a shut down until April 14 due to sanitization being done.
+On April 9, 2020, three workers were infected with COVID-19 at the company's plant in West Liberty, resulting in a shutdown until April 14 due to sanitization being done.